fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> What is RxJS and what is the use case?

 > Why do some programmers not consider web developers engineers?

 > What are the biggest myths software engineers believe?